-At this stage, the options above were appraised at a 'macro' level and did not focus on individual sites that may have been known to the Council that fell into each of the spatial options.
+At this stage, the options above were appraised at a 'macro' level and did not focus on individual sites that may have been known to the Council that fell within each of the spatial options.
 The appraisal therefore avoided any focus on the detailed characteristics of individual sites and was primarily concerned with identifying a sustainable 'order' of broad approaches to growth.
-SA1 is available as a separate document.
+SA1 in its original form is available as a separate document.